Psychological Distress Triggered by TMJ Dysfunction

 What is TMJ Dysfunction?

 It is called a TMJ dysfunction when the muscles and ligaments around a person’s jaw joints become inflamed or irritated.
 The condition may be diagnosed as acute or chronic, and the related pain may be mild or severe.
 The complex interrelationship between oral and psychosocial health may surface when sustained muscle activity associated with bruxism is known to cause tenderness in the TMJ as well as chewing muscles.
-Further, it may lead to functional disorders of the jaw joint, often manifesting through a jaw clicking or popping sound.
+Further, it may lead to functional disorders of the jaw joint, often manifesting through a jaw clicking/clenching, a popping sound, or the jaw locking up.

 Pain patients often report challenges to remain positive and consistently engaged during extensive TMJ treatment.
 With a pain management team or personal counselor, it is easier to anticipate and gain progress.
 Going at it alone, or worse – without the correct diagnosis, may contribute significantly to feelings of being overwhelmed, discouraged, or depressed and the jaw joint dysfunction may progress.